ChainAgnostic/CAIPs/CAIPs/caip-211.md

 ```

-Option 1 would be the overwhelmingly most common, since implicit values are
+Security Posture 1 would be the overwhelmingly most common, since implicit
-essentially the baseline consensus of an entire namespace once they have been
+values are essentially the baseline consensus of an entire namespace once they
-set namespace-wide (i.e. a canonical document defining all network-wide basic
+have been set namespace-wide (i.e. a canonical document defining all
-RPC functionality).
-Any possible conflict between this and an extension should
+network-wide basic RPC functionality).
+Any possible conflict between this and an
-be sandboxed by not allowing an extension to override baseline except in
+extension should be sandboxed by not allowing an extension to override baseline
-high-trust contexts.
+except in high-trust contexts.

-Option 2 would likely be quite rare, as a respondent and/or its controlling
+Security Posture 2 would likely be quite rare, as a respondent and/or its controlling
 end-user would have to have a lot of out-of-band trust in an extension or local
 authority to allow it to override systemwide defaults.
 This could be thought of
 as "advanced mode" or "high-trust mode", and likely only enabled for a subset of
 end-users, perhaps negotiated by progressive re-authorization over time.

-Similarly, Option 3 would only make sense in special cases with meaningful
+Security Posture 3 would only make sense in special cases with meaningful
 consent of an end-user that knows they are entering a special-case and familiar
 UX and security assumptions.
 It could be thought of as "developer mode" or
 "alternate network configuration", and would getting meaningful consent from
 the end-user.

+Security Posture 4 would make sense in a very different context from that of
+SP3, where the wallet has insufficient out-of-band or contextual trust to
+*evaluate* the values offered (by querying external authorities, fetching
+documents and parsing, etc), OR the wallet recognizes and understands the values
+and lacks the trust to authorize them at this time.
+(As mentioned below, this
+ambiguity is by design to avoid deanonymizing a wallet more than necessary.)
+Note that if the caller does not recognize the values in the response, they are
+not effectively "implicit" to the namespace yet, so this option may be confusing
+to callers until implicit values are effectively recognized in the developer
+community of the namespace.

-Note that these three options are not exhaustive, just illustrative, and many
+Note that these four options are not exhaustive, just illustrative, and many
 combinations are also possible, i.e. mixing and matching the `rpcDocuments`
 values and `rpcEndpoints` values of different security postures.